-- Ensure required updates, documents and reports related to budgets, tax filings and other information are submitted to ENA by their designated deadlines. - Ensure appropriate annual forms are filed with the IRS and receipt notice is sent to ENA. - Submit the council's final board-approved budget with budget narrative to ENA annually by Dec.
-31. - Ensure the overall welfare of the council or chapter to remain in good standing with compliance requirements.
+- Ensure required updates, documents, and/or reports are submitted to ENA National by their designated deadlines (budgets, tax filing receipts, etc.) - Ensure appropriate annual forms are filed with the IRS and receipt notice is sent to ENA National - Submit the state council's budget (final/board approved) with budget narrative to ENA National Headquarters by Jan.
+31 each year - Ensure the overall welfare of the state or chapter to remain in good standing with compliance requirements